tchan1010/SmoothWalker/README.md

 1. depictWalkingSpeed

-    Show the average walking speed charts based on a provided mock data
+    Show the average walking speed charts based on a set of mock data

 2. depictLatestWalkingSpeed